Courtesy of Christine Brown/Instagram

 Did The Brown Family Finally Move to Coyote Pass?

-Unfortunately, it seems like the Browns are not living together on Coyote Pass yet.
-As of March 2, 2023 there have been no building permits approved on the parcels of land Kody bought in 2018, In Touch confirmed, which means they have yet to break ground on their new homes.
+The Browns are not living together on Coyote Pass yet.
+As of March 2, 2023, there have been no building permits approved on the parcels of land Kody bought in 2018, In Touch confirmed, which means they have yet to break ground on their new homes.

 “So I have something fun to share.
 I acted boldly and seized an adventure,” Janelle wrote via Instagram at the time.
 “Lots to do out here on the land so I figured why not be onsite.
 Honestly I’m alternating between extreme excitement as I’ve always wanted to try this and anxiety at all the unknown variables.”

 Since their breakup, Christine sold her home in Flagstaff and moved to Utah.
-In July 2022, Christine sold her portion of the family’s Arizona land back to Kody for $10, according to property records obtained by Life & Style.
+In July 2022, Christine sold her portion of the family’s Arizona land back to Kody for $10, according to property records obtained by In Touch.
 The full cash value of the parcel of land was valued at $213,420.

-Since her move from RV, Janelle rented a house in Flagstaff, In Touch confirmed in October 2022.
+Following her move from the RV, Janelle rented a house in Flagstaff, In Touch confirmed in October 2022.
 In Touch exclusively confirmed her split from Kody in December 2022.

 Do the Browns Owe Money on Coyote Pass?